Peter Senker, Science Policy Research Unit, University of Sussex, March,2021

 The UNFCCC implies that there should be more than 100 million electric vehicles on the world’s roads by 2035, most of which would be cars.
 Forecasts which have been produced so far vary between about 100 million to 600 million electric cars

 Forecasts suggest that the vast majority of battery electric road vehicles will be cars.
-It is important for life-cycle analysis to be applied systematically to compare the environmental impact of electric cars with fossil-fuelled cars..
-It seems unlikely that electric cars can offer significant net environmental benefits.
+It is important for life-cycle analysis to be applied systematically to compare the environmental impact of electric cars with fossil-fuelled cars.
+It seems unlikely that electric cars can offer significant net environmental benefits while the total number of cars on the world’s roads increases.

 Systems for de-privatizing cars such as car-sharing, co-operative car clubs and smart car-hire schemes are being developed and are growing fast in some rich societies, as cities in Europe, America and Asia face increasing, traffic congestion, parking and pollution problems.
 Some cities in Europe and North America have been experimenting with bicycle ride-share schemes.
 A case can be made for a much smaller numbers of cars to be manufactured and used, especially as taxis in the minority of circumstances in which neither public transport nor other means of personal mobility such as walking or cycling can be used efficiently and safely

-It seems that the Norwegians are beginning to realise that the problem for cities is to reduce the total number of cars in them , not to switch cars from being fossil fueled to being powered by electricity.
+It seems that the Norwegians are beginning to realise that the problem for cities is to reduce the total number of cars travelling and parking in them, not by switching cars from being fossil fuelled to being powered by electricity.
 Oslo is now planning to make its whole downtown area car free, and is reducing some of the benefits it has been offering to electric car drivers.
-Brighton and Hove Council is aiming to introduce a car free central area by 2023
+Brighton and Hove Council in England is aiming to introduce a car free central area by 2023